Massachusetts nurse wins $1M Mega Millions prize

-BRAINTREE, MA (WHDH) - A Massachusetts nurse matched first five numbers in Tuesday’s historic Mega Millions drawing and earned a prize of $1 million, Lottery officials announced Wednesday.
+BRAINTREE, MA (WHDH) - A Massachusetts nurse matched her first five numbers in Tuesday’s historic Mega Millions drawing and earned a prize of $1 million, lottery officials announced Wednesday.

+RELATED: Wilmington shop that sold winning Mega Millions ticket recently sold $1M scratch ticket

 Jennifer Santo, 40, of Dartmouth, received a one-time payment after purchasing her winning ticket at a Cumberland Farms on Main Street in Bridgewater.